• Skip to primary navigation

 • Use the best, perfectly ripe watermelon.
 Look for a watermelon that sounds hollow when you hold it up to your ear and knock on the side.
 Also look for a yellow spot to show it’s been sitting in the sun for awhile.

-• I used regular yogurt, but you can use plain Greek yogurt instead.
-This will add more protein of course, but will add more tanginess too so you might want to add a little more agave to help even that out.
+• I use regular yogurt, but you can use plain Greek yogurt instead.
+This will add more protein of course, but will add more tanginess too.
+So, you might want to add a little more agave to help even that out.
 You can certainly use any flavored yogurt you have on hand instead, just know that it will affect the end flavor and it won’t taste as strongly of watermelon.

-And if popsicles aren’t your thing but you still want a healthy treat, try this piña colada vegan ice cream or this coconut mango chia pudding or these avocado chocolate truffles.
-Or if you’re itching for watermelon, try these watermelon feta mint skewers or this watermelon fruit salad – both are favorites around here!
+And if popsicles aren’t your thing but you still want a lighter treat, try this piña colada vegan ice cream, this coconut mango chia pudding, or these avocado chocolate truffles.
+Or, if you’re itching for watermelon, try these watermelon feta mint skewers or this watermelon fruit salad – both are favorites around here!

 Recipe